christianhellsten/em-hl7-server/README.md

 em-hl7-server
 =============

-An HL7 server written in Ruby, which is a proof-of-concept at this point.
+An HL7 server written in Ruby.
 Uses EventMachine.
 Writes HL7 messages to database.

+Proof-of-concept at this point in time.

 TODO: